germanruzca/wyt-backend/README.md

     "password": "john123",
   }
   ```
-When you are in, you recive a response with an accesToken to use in others requests.
+When you are in, you receive a response with an accesToken to use in others requests.
 You need to login (`localhost/3001/auth/login`) every time the token has expired.

 (For now, there is no data when the models are created, so you must to know: to create a post is need create at least a type and a user.)